Janice Pendarvis: Personal life

+Pendarvis was previously married to Leon Pendarvis, a longtime Saturday Night Live Band member and composer-arranger.

 Pendarvis has served on the National Boards of the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA).
 She has also served on the NY Chapter Board of Governors of The Recording Academy (NARAS).

+In popular culture

-Currently, Pendarvis is an associate professor of voice at Berklee College of Music in Boston.
-She appears in the documentary film 20 Feet from Stardom (2013), directed by Morgan Neville.
+Pendarvis appears in the documentary film 20 Feet from Stardom (2013), directed by Morgan Neville.